BoyueZheng/play-with-chatgpt/README.md

 ## Reading Helper Plugin
 Description:

-Select some paragraphs and right click to get
-1. Summary; 2.
+Select some paragraphs and right click to get 1.
+Summary; 2.
 Bullet Points; 3.
 Get Replies; 4.
 Visual Aids options.
-It would largely enhance reading speed and help you  get a clearer understanding.
+It would largely enhance reading speed and help you get a clearer understanding of text content.

 Demo: [see pic](/gates.png)